underworldcode/UWGeodynamics/docs/readthedocs/src/UserGuide.rst

 ``Model.init_model`` method.

-The default behavior is to initialise the temperature field to a steady-state while the pressure field is initialized to the lithostatic pressure.
+The default behavior is to not initialise the pressure nor the temperature fields.

-You can deactivate pressure or temperature initialization by setting the corresponding argument to `False` (`Model.init_model(temperature=False)`)
+You can initialise the fields by passing an Underworld function or a Mesh variable.
+You can initialise the temperature field to steady-state using the "steady-state" value.
+Yuo can initialise the pressure field to be lithostatic using the "lithostatic" value.

 .. code:: python